neex/http2smugl/README.md

 3. We send a smuggled version of the `Content-Length` header with values `1` and `-1`.

-   Both values are invalid from the frontend's point of view: there's another mechanism of determining the body length in HTTP/2 and no request body is actually sent in both cases.
+   Both values are invalid from the frontend's point of view: there's another mechanism of determining the body length in HTTP/2, and no request body is actually sent in both cases.
 If the responses are different, we suppose that it's the backend server who parsed the headers.

-   This method is the least reliable: the frontend might issue different errors for the cases when Content-Length has an invalid value and when it does not match the actual length.
+   This method is the least reliable: the frontend might issue different errors when Content-Length has an invalid value, and when it does not match the actual length.

-By sending multiple pairs of valid/invalid requests we can reduce the chance of random false positive.
+By sending multiple pairs of valid/invalid requests, we can reduce the chance of random false positive.
 On the other side, we can stop early if we see that there is no way we could separate responses on "valid" requests from the responses on "invalid" ones.

 ### Smuggling techniques